 Buddha lists the deep meditation of samadhi as the eighth, the last in his Noble Eightfold Path — the crest jewel of his entire Teaching … and the final, essential secret to inner awakening …

-Samadhi is deep meditation — and the master key to effortless mindfulness.
+Simply put, samadhi is classic deep meditation — the master key to inner awakening.

 OJAYA is a rare gift from ancient meditation masters — a supremely potent samadhi technique that creates an “Armor” of peace, serenity and protection as you go about your day.

 Quietly hidden and closely guarded for centuries, the OJAYA technique leads you quickly to the blissful and serene repose of deep samadhi.

 The OJAYA technique is so potent that you do not need to meditate long hours.
 10-20 minutes is sufficient to recharge you with clear, calm energy.

 With daily dips into the blissful ocean of your Being, a new awareness dawns within you …

 … The sleeping depths of your consciousness begin to awaken.